data-max-hq/internship-assignment/README.md

 ---
 ## Write a program that:
-1. Loads the string of numbers in the input into a list of integers.
+~~1.
+Loads the string of numbers in the input into a list of integers.~~
-2. Finds the missing number from the list.
+1. Find the missing number from the list.

 ---
 ## Requirements